 You can make an LPA and can choose one or more people you trust to deal with all or some of your property and financial affairs or health and welfare when, and if, it becomes a problem for you.
 You must apply for an LPA while you have ‘capacity’ to do so.

 People often appoint more than one ‘attorney’ to act for them.
 This guards against abuse of the wide powers over property and finance that the Power of Attorney gives.
 It can also be a good idea because people may have different skills relating to property, finance or health and welfare.
 Attorneys may act ‘jointly’(where they must all sign all transactions) or ‘jointly and severally’ where only one person needs to sign.
 If you change your mind later about the person or people you have chosen, you can revoke the document.

-If you have already made an Enduring Power of Attorney (EPA) or are acting on behalf of someone under an EPA, it will still be valid under the new legislation unless the person who made it decides to destroy it and replace it with an LPA.
+EPAs were replaced by LPAs in October 2007.
+However,if you have already made an Enduring Power of Attorney (EPA) or are acting on behalf of someone under an EPA, it is still valid under the new legislation unless the person who made it decides to destroy it and replace it with an LPA.
 An EPA must be registered when the person loses mental capacity to make decisions about their property and finances if it is to be used.